ahlau/blockparty/README.md

 Future
 ------

-What this app does not yet have featured are:
+What features this app does not yet have implemented are:
 * implement ranges of MailServer, rather than one simple IP
 * implement delayed job or queueing of DNS Block List lookups
 * implement cron or scheduled tasks